Vikings001R/Eastern-Orthodox-Prayer-Generator/README.md

 # Eastern Orthodox Prayer Generator

-A CLI tool to generate daily prayers from traditional ROC, ROCOR, and Serbian Orthodox sources.
+A CLI tool to generate daily prayers from the saints of traditional ROC, ROCOR, and Serbian Orthodox Christian sources.

 ## Setup